Degree Requirements - Art History and Criticism; Art Studio

 The honors program is open to seniors majoring in Art History and Criticism or Studio Art who have maintained a grade point average of at least 3.00 overall and 3.50 in the major.
 The student should apply for the honors program before the beginning of the senior year.
 The student must find a faculty member of the Department to act as sponsor.
 The student, with the approval of the sponsor, must submit a proposal of a project, in writing, to the Department.
 Acceptance into the honors program depends on the approval of the proposal by the Department.
 Selected students for the program must enroll in ARH 495 or ARS 495 for the semester in which they pursue their project.

 In the art history/criticism field, the student’s research project is supervised by the honors advisor.
 In the studio art field, the student is expected to prepare a small one-person show or similar project (i.e., one large, more ambitious work) in lieu of a thesis, under the supervision of the honors advisor.
-The student’s project is judged by a jury composed of at least two members of the Department of Art and a faculty member from another department.
+The student’s project is judged by a jury composed of at least two members of the Department of Art.
 This pertains to students in both the Art History and Criticism and Studio Art majors.
 If the honors program is completed with distinction, and the student achieves a 3.50 grade point average in all art courses taken in the senior year, honors are conferred.Requirements for the Minor in Studio Art (ARS)

 All courses offered for the minor must be passed with a letter grade of C or higher.
 Completion of the minor in Studio Art requires 21 credits.